pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.19

+July 16, 2024

+- Some minor design fixes.
+- Help to log the app version to help us troubleshoot.

 ### 5.3.18

 June 18, 2024